faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically_sealed_systems_in_lds_thought.md

 [^psychology]: An example of a useful discipline that has been dogged with foundational instability is the field of psychology as discussed by [Yurevich in 2009](https://pubmed.ncbi.nlm.nih.gov/19067090/).

 [^luna_lindsey_corbden]: Within the realm of LDS thought, Luna Lindsey Corbden explores modes of influence and persuasion from a psychological perspective in [Recovering Agency: Lifting the Veil of Mormon Mind Control](https://www.worldcat.org/title/1039888665).
-In public discussions of the book ([for example](https://www.youtube.com/watch?v=kFyVcsLK_dM)) she tends to acknowledge deficiencies of the counter-cult frameworks, but it is not clear if they fully transcend those concerns within the book itself, which tends to lean on the frameworks of Lifton and Hassan.
+In public discussions of the book ([for example](https://www.youtube.com/watch?v=kFyVcsLK_dM)) she tends to acknowledge deficiencies of the counter-cult frameworks, but it is not clear if Corbden fully transcends those concerns within the book itself, which tends to lean on the frameworks of Lifton and Hassan.